DinoChiesa/Apigee-Java-XOP-Handler/README.md

 The callout can do one of three things with that payload:

-1. parse the SOAP/XML portion and extract it to a variable.
-This approach ignores the data within the attachment.
+1. parse the message and extract each of the distinct pieces to distinct context variable.
+The SOAP/XML portion will be stored as a string in one variable, and the attachments will be stored in other context variables.

 2. parse the SOAP portion to remove the UsernameToken in the SOAP Header, and then replaces the modified SOAP payload in the message.
 The XOP attachment